juliawiggeshoff/AugusMake/README.md

-# AugusMake - Augustus-based Gene prediction with Snakemake
+# AugusMake - Augustus-based gene prediction with Snakemake

 Revised description from 16/04/2023